-"SPIRIT" OF THE NUCLEAR DEAL IS A TWO-WAY STREET
+'Spirit' Of The Iran Nuclear Deal Is A Two-Way Street

 The deal does not require Iran to dismantle the Arak heavy water processing facility, which can be restarted in 1-2 years.
 Moreover, the ban on building new heavy water reactors and plutonium reprocessing plants becomes voluntary after 15 years.

-The deal also allows Iran to retain its infrastructure for enriching uranium, which can be expanded in 10 years for research and development.
+Iran is allowed to retain its infrastructure for enriching uranium, which can be expanded in 10 years for research and development.
 Between years 2025 and 2030, centrifuges at the Natanz enrichment facility can start spinning highly enriched uranium.
 All constraints on enrichment will be lifted by 2030.

-To justify decertifying Iran’s compliance, Trump condemns Iran for betraying the “spirit” of the deal.
-He cites Iran’s threats against Israel; assistance to terror groups like Hezbollah; and testing of a Khorramshahr missile in violation of the UN Security Council resolution.
+To justify decertifying Iran, Trump condemns Iran for betraying the “spirit” of the deal.
+He cites Iran’s threats against Israel; assistance to terror groups like Hezbollah; and testing of the Khorramshahr missile in violation of the UN Security Council resolution.

 However objectionable, Iran’s actions are not prohibited under the JCPOA, which focuses exclusively on nuclear issues.
 The JCPOA is not a grand bargain.
-It was, however, the best deal possible from Iran’s wily Foreign Minister Javad Zarif.
+It was, however, the best deal possible negotiating with Iran’s wily Foreign Minister Javad Zarif.

 Zarif has often spoken to me about “Persian pride.”
 He suggested that pride was one of Iran’s major motivations for developing its nuclear capacity.
 If the U.S. had not demonized Iran for its nuclear activities, Iran might not have been enriching uranium or producing plutonium in the first place.

 We will never know if this hypothetical is true.
-We do know, however, that Iran’s current actions undermine confidence.
+However, we do know that Iran’s current actions undermine confidence.

 The JCPOA is a long game, establishing a process for confidence building between Iran and the international community.
 Iran may be in full compliance with the JCPOA’s technical requirements.
 But by castigating Iran for actions outside the scope of the JCPOA, Trump himself is betraying the spirit of the accord and pushing Iran towards resuming its nuclear program.
 The international community increasingly doubts whether Trump is a rational actor.